lx-s/WinMute/README.md

 ### Installation

-Either unzip it to your favourite directory or run the WinMute-Setup.exe and you are all set up!
+Either unzip it to your favourite directory or run the Setup.exe and you are all set up!

 ### Uninstalling WinMute

-Just delete the WinMute-directory (or uninstall it from Windows' Apps control panel),
+If you've installed it with the setup, uninstall it from the Windows programs control panel).
+If you've installed it without the setup, just delete it.

 If you want to also remove your personal WinMute settings, open the registry via `regedit.exe` and delete the Folder located in `HKEY_CURRENT_USER\Software\lx-systems\WinMute`.

-*Note:* It's possible that you cannot remove the `ScreensaverNotify*.dll` file right away.
-If you get an error trying to remove it, just wait until your next reboot and delete it afterwards.
-This is unfortunately a windows limitation.

 ### How to (un)mute